folio-org/mod-finc-config/README.md

-# mod-amsl-discovery
+# mod-finc-config

 ## Introduction

-Knowledge base for amsl's discovery module.
+Knowledge base for amsl's finc-config module.

 This module works tenant-agnostic.
 That means, its data is not stored separated by tenant.